Kennyslaboratory/Ultimate-Hacker-Roadmap/Mid-Level Handbook/README.md

 -------
 # Table of Contents
 It's not necessary to know everything here to advance yourself into a Senior, there's likely a lot of things missing that you'll need to research yourself.
-I recommend you pick 1 or 2 domains that interests the most and master them.
-Please message me if you see that I've miss anything of importance.
+I recommend you pick 1 or 2 domains that interest you the most and master them.
+Please message me with any feedback you have about this list so I may improve it.

 ---------------------------
 ## AWS Cloud Security